-INTRODUCTION
+I. INTRODUCTION

 In the developing middle income country of Sri Lanka, T2DM is a major health concern of healthcare system and health policy makers.
 The national prevalence of DM in 2012 was 10.3% in Sri Lanka [1].
 The highest prevalence of 18.9% of T2DM has been reported from the Western Province of Sri Lanka [2].
 A hospital-based descriptive cross-sectional study (n=230) conducted in this province revealed that poor glycemic control (>126 mg/dl) was observed among the majority of the participants (71.3%) [3].
-There is strong evidence that following glycemic control behaviors, namely doing diet control, regular physical activities, and taking diabetes medication, are key to achieving glycemic control among adults with T2DM [4].
+There is strong evidence that following glycemic control behaviors, namely doing diet control, regular physical activities, and taking diabetes medication, are key to achieving glycemic control. among adults with T2DM [4].
 Social and cultural influences, which include support of family members, play a large role in dealing with glycemic control behaviors among adults with T2DM.
 An ethnographic study conducted among participants with T2DM found that the Sri Lankan sociocultural context has a significant impact on glycemic control behaviors among adults and also suggested that this should be taken into consideration when health care professionals provide care for such people [5].
-Thus focusing on family caregivers involvement in diabetes control is an important aspects of interventions for adults with T2DM in Sri Lanka.
-Another qualitative study conducted in Sri Lanka to explore perspectives of health care professionals regarding glycenic control among adults with T2DM revealed that lack of family support was a barrier to attain and maintain sustained glycemic control [6].
-The importance of family support the been identified for regular exercise and medication at the second medic behaviors [7], [8].
-However, there is a paucity of available on how adults with T2DM control their give a levels as perceived by their family caregivers in Sresental study sought this which Family caregiving is an important aspect of Sri Lankan caregiving philosophy, and and study & underlying assumption for this improving family caregivers' involvement in dialect as well as improving

-Aedge about diabetes, may promote glycemic control dults with T2DM in Sri Lanka.
+Thus focusing on family caregivers involvement in diabetes control is an important aspect of interventions for adults with T2DM in Sri Lanka.
+Anothe qualitative study conducted in Sri Lanka to explore perspectives of health care professionals regarding glycenn control among adults with T2DM revealed that lack of family support was a barrier to attain and maintain sustained glycemic control [6].
+The importance of family support in been identified for regular exercise and medication take behaviors [7], [8].
+However, there is a paucity of available on how adults with T2DM control their glycent levels as perceived by their family caregivers in Sriftanka study sought to matter which this Family caregiving is an important aspect of tradit and philosophy, Sri Lankan caregiving study underlying assumption for this improving family caregivers' involvement in diaber as well as improving their knowledge about diabetes, may promote glycemic control among adults with T2DM in Sri Lanka.